 European countries differ significantly in the level of public expenditure allocated to higher education.
 They also follow different approaches to requiring contributions from private households (students and/or their families), as well as to the financial support provided to students during their studies.
-'No fee for home and/or EU students' policies can be found in four countries while universal fee policies are applied in twelve countries.
+'No fee for home and/or EU students' policies (no fees regardless of cycle, study status or field or performance) can be found in four countries while universal fee policies are applied in twelve countries.

 However, details of fees alone provide insufficient information to understand the policy approach.
 The combination of fees with financial support tools is crucial to understand the country's policy reality, and these combinations may be numerous.
 All 42 systems provide at least one type of direct support mechanism (grants and loans) and half of them also provide indirect support (family allowances and tax benefits).